jetbrains-academy/gateway-to-pandas/Pandas/Data Manipulation/Merging and Combining Data/task.md

 4  A4  B4
 5  A5  B5
 ```
-If the columns in the DataFrames do not align perfectly (disregarding the order), Pandas can either take the intersection of the columns (using `join='inner'`, which is the default) or insert NaNs to represent the missing values (using `join='outer'`).
+If the columns in the DataFrames do not align perfectly (disregarding the order), pandas can either take the intersection of the columns (using `join='inner'`, which is the default) or insert NaNs to represent the missing values (using `join='outer'`).

 `pd.concat()` may also perform "horizontal" stacking, which is similar to `hstack()` in NumPy.
 ```python